See signs of humidity? Follow these steps:

 2. Insulate pipes or toilet tank

-4. Identify and caulk any leaks or gaps on exterior, repair flashings
+4. Identify and caulk any leaks or gaps on the exterior, repair flashings

 In an average home there are many sources and causes of humidity – some evaporating periodically, some constantly, others adding moisture directly to the air.
 Table 3 identifies typical sources of moisture.